Work Out Equipment

 Pull Up Bars – If you didn’t get a power rack with pull up bars, time to install a set.
 Pipe is all you need.

 Adjustable Bench – Go with an adjustable bench, no need to get an adjustable and flat bench.
 Simply roll it in and out of the power rack to do bench press, incline bench, set it up for inverted rows, seated shoulder press, etc…

-Prowler – This piece of equipment will be used for cardio and strength training, get yourself a sled and start pushing.
+Prowler – This piece of equipment will be used for cardio and strength training, get yourself a Power Sled and start pushing.

-Suspension Straps or Rings – Go with the blast straps because they have more versatility and I think versatility is important when putting together a home work out area.
+Suspension Straps or Rings – Go with the Lifeline Jungle Gym XT because they have more versatility and I think versatility is important when putting together a home work out area.